SymfonyCasts/symfony5/sfcasts/ep3-doctrine/foundry.md

 Foundry is *all* about creating Doctrine entity objects in an easy, repeatable way.
-It's perfect for fixtures as well as for functional tests where you want to seed your database with data at the start of your test.
+It's perfect for fixtures as well as for functional tests where you want to seed your database with data at the start of each test.
 It even has extra features for test assertions!

 The bundle was created by [Kevin Bond](https://github.com/kbond) - a *long* time